vs-777/neuralnetwork/README.md

 Simple feedforward modular neural network made with NumPy.

-Hidden layers - ReLU activation

-Output layer - Softmax activation
+Uses ReLU activation for hidden layers and softmax for the output.